 The animal encounters at DSWT are like no other.
 I found myself face-to-face with the tiniest white baby rhino and petting her nose.
 Her little horn hadn’t even grown in yet.
 Her name was Maarifa, which means ‘knowledge’ in Swahili.
 This rambunctious little lady immediately stole my heart.
 I decided to adopt her and went back to see her and the other orphans five times while I was in Nairobi.

-When Maarifa was just two or three days old she was rescued from Maru National Park.
+Maarifa was just two days old when they rescued her from Maru National Park.
 Her mother was trying to save her infant, who was stuck in the mud but only making matters worse.
-The Rangers were standing by and finally stepped in to rescue the calf.
+After waiting patiently, the Rangers finally stepped in to rescue the calf.
 They tried to reunite her with her mother but she rejected the baby.
 They tried for two days with no success.
 She has been in the nursery ever since that fateful day.
 Unfortunately, I got an email on March 26, 2019, that little Maarifa passed away as a result of hypovolemic shock.
-I was devastated.
+It was devasting news to receive of Maarifa’s passing.

-DSWT was the single best animal experience I had in all of Africa from safaris to silverback gorillas.
+In my experience, DSWT was the best animal encounter I had in Africa.
 Why?
 Because it’s a much more intimate experience.
 At DSWT, you get to see them up close and interact with them but only if the animals feel comfortable enough to approach you.
 It’s truly a life-changing experience and for animal lovers, a must visit!
 Please note, it is very different from just encountering and observing them in the wild.

 John Bunyan, the author of the classic book, Pilgrims Progress, said, “You haven’t lived today until you’ve done something for someone who cannot pay you back.” and those words have never been more real than for the animals of this earth.
 Following Daphne Sheldrick’s death in April 2018, their daughter Angela has now taken full responsibility for the organization to carry on her family’s legacy to protect these animals.

-The ugly truth is the underground ivory and rhino horn trade is one of the main causes the calves are orphaned.
+The ugly truth is the underground ivory and rhino horn trade is the main cause these calves become orphaned.
 An estimated 100 African elephants lose their lives daily to the brutal ivory trade.
 This leaves so many helpless baby elephants abandoned if lions or other prey don’t get to them first.
 The fate is no better for the rhinos as their numbers are rapidly declining as well.

 While I was at the orphanage petting a baby rhino, watching baby elephants get bottle fed, and romp around in the mud — I was overwhelmed with emotions and questions.
 How can anyone harm one of these adorable creatures?
 What can we do to help?
 Money is the usual standard answer, but education and spreading awareness are even more paramount.
 When the demand for these products stops, so will the brutal killings.
 Your purchasing dollars are the single most influential statement you can make.
 Reconsider purchasing anything that contains Ivory, especially vitamins and medicines claiming any medical benefits from them.